 Each state has its own Lemon Law.
 Here in California, ours is officially known as the Song-Beverly Consumer Warranty Act.

 All Lemon Laws serve the same purpose – they give consumers practical means for enforcing the terms of a new car warranty.
 If the manufacturer cannot fix a defect covered by the warranty in a timely manner, the consumer can demand a refund, replacement, or other remedy.
+If faced with such issues, seeking lemon law legal advice can be invaluable.

 Despite the similarities among state laws, California’s version of the Lemon Law has unique provisions that consumers in our state should know about.
 These particularities can make a big difference when it comes to important questions like who can bring a claim, what the consumer must prove, and which remedies are available.